Blackbaud-BobbyEarl/services-projects/.github/ISSUE_TEMPLATE/spark-deliverables-and-qa-.md

 ---
 name: 'Spark Deliverables and QA '
-about: Step by step guide for deliverables and QA for spark reproduction in BBNC
+about: Net Community Spark reproduction step by step guide for deliverables and QA

 ---